arianofaoms/thingsboardinstructions/README.md

           - monitoring@team.com - password: userdemo

-The VideoStreaming Dashboard relies on the video player running on my local machine, which may not be running at the time of the dashboard being viewed.
-I will soon deploy the video player on Azure also where it will be avaialbe at all times.
+The VideoStreaming Dashboard relies on the video player running on your localhost server (which obviously you are not running).
+I will soon deploy my working code on Azure Cloud so you can start testing video streaming dashboard.